nimble-dev/nimbleHMC/joss/paper/paper.md

 samplers from a large pool of candidates is important from both practical and theoretical standpoints.
-Indeed, packages such as `compareMCMCs` [@de2022comparemcmcs] are designed to compare the relative performance of MCMC algorithms.
-The addition of HMC sampling provided by `nimbleHMC` supports new combinations of MCMC algorithms, as well as facilitates a deeper study of practical Bayesian modelling.
+Indeed, packages such as `compareMCMCs` [@de2022comparemcmcs] exist specifically to compare the relative performance of MCMC algorithms.
+The addition of HMC sampling provided by `nimbleHMC` supports new practical combinations for applied MCMC, as well as facilitates a deeper study of Bayesian modelling.